Member of the silicon team at Graphcore.

-I am a PhD student in Computer Science at the University of Bristol, looking at energy efficiency, compilers and how we can make our software and hardware use less energy.
+I completed my PhD in Computer Science at the University of Bristol, looking at energy efficiency, compilers and how we can make our software and hardware use less energy.

 Identifying Compiler Options to Minimize Energy Consumption by Embedded Programs (paper).